Better health in our 50s

 Cognitive engagement – having a purpose and ongoing learning

-In addition to having a variety of health benefits, positive thinking helps improve mental health by lowering stress levels and protecting against anxiety.
-Mindfulness can also contribute to good mental health – it helps to reduce forgetfulness, improve concentration and increase situational awareness: Mindfulness.
+Positive thinking helps improve mental health by lowering stress levels and reducing anxiety.
+Mindfulness also contributes to good mental health – it helps to reduce forgetfulness, improve concentration and increase situational awareness: Mindfulness.

 The other side of the coin is managing cognitive risks, including loneliness: What’s bad for your brain.